jendcruz22/Medium-articles/Pandas_for_DataAnalysis/README.md

 # Pandas_for_DataAnalysis
 <br />
-This repository holds the necessary files required for the following article on Medium
+This folder holds the necessary files required for the following article on Medium

 <br />